ElleSkye117/Markit-Coding-Standard-iOS/iOS/Objective-C/iOS-objective-c-coding-standards.md

 ## Background

 Here are some of the documents from Apple that informed the style guide.
+This guide should reflect what Apple recommends.
 If something isn't mentioned here, it's probably covered in great detail in one of these:

 * [The Objective-C Programming Language](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html)
 * [Cocoa Fundamentals Guide](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CocoaFundamentals/Introduction/Introduction.html)